Quick links on this page:

 ‘Hack, Maim.’

 Now my computer screen is completely blank.
-‘I’m sorry,’ I say as I pick up the phone, ‘please bear with me.’
-The phone’s dead too.
-From the corner of my eye I notice the second hand on my clock has stopped moving.
+‘I’m sorry,’ I say as I pick up the phone.
+‘Please bear with me.’
+The phone’s dead, too, and I notice the second hand on my clock has stopped moving.
 Have we had a power cut?

 ‘I hear things,’ says Kill.
 I jump again, this time because his voice is so close.
 He’s pulled his chair towards me, but I didn’t see or hear a thing.